kixlab/xproj-backend/README.md

 - `docker-compose up -d` for setting up the containers.
 This will take a few minutes.
 - `docker-compose run web python3 manage.py migrate` for database setup
 - Download the shapefiles from [here](http://snugis.tistory.com/127), extract and put into a folder `data/voting-districts/`
-- `docker-compose run web python3 manage.py load_data` to import spatial data
+- `docker-compose run web python3 manage.py load_spatial_data` to import spatial data
+- Unzip the file `data/promises.zip` into a folder `promises`
+- `docker-compose run web python3 manage.py load_promise_data` to import promise data

 ## How to run